 - 2010 Washington State Leadership Award

 Richard Nance is Director of Choral Studies at Pacific Lutheran University in Tacoma, Washington, where he conducts the Choir of the West, University Singers and Choral Union.
 He also teaches the choral conducting sequence and supervises student teachers.
 Prior to coming to Pacific Lutheran, Dr. Nance taught at Amarillo College and in public schools in Texas and New Mexico.
-Nance holds bachelors and masters degrees from West Texas State University and the DMA degree from Arizona State University.
+Nance holds bachelors and master’s degrees from West Texas State University and the DMA degree from Arizona State University.
 He has studied conducting with Hugh Sanders, Douglas McEwen and David Stocker, and studied composition with Joseph Nelson and Randall Shinn.